 It can be really frustrating for the other partner when a person stonewalls, but it’s important to recognise that in most cases they’re doing it because they feel completely overwhelmed and don’t know what else to do.

-Stonewalling is a way of trying to calm yourself down so you can think straight again.
+Shutting down like this is a way of trying to calm yourself down so you can think straight again.

 It’s important that you listen to that instinct (or let your partner listen to it if they stonewall you) and take a break.

-Take at least 20 minutes to yourself, and spend the time doing something soothing and distracting.
+Take at least 30 minutes to yourself, and spend the time doing something soothing and distracting.

-If you notice yourself start ruminating about how out of order your partner is, remind yourself that your objective right now is to calm yourself down so that you can get back to a more constructive place.
+If you notice yourself start ruminating about how out-of-order your partner is, remind yourself that your objective right now is to calm yourself down so that you can get back to a more constructive place.

 Improving Communication With Your Partner While Raising Children Together – Transform Your Communication And Enrich Your Family Life